 In Minnesota, all limits to campaign contributions are per two-year period.

-Candidates for Governor and Lieutenant Governor are limited to accepting $2,000 per political action committee (PAC).
-Candidates for Attorney General are limited to accepting up to $1,500 per PAC.
-All other statewide and legislative candidates are limited to accepting up to $1,000 per PAC.
+Candidates for Governor and Lieutenant Governor are limited to accepting $2,000 per donor or political action committee (PAC).
+Candidates for Attorney General are limited to accepting up to $1,500 per donor or PAC.
+The Secretary of State and State Auditor are limited to accepting up to $1,000.
+Legislative candidates are limited to accepting up to $1,000 per donor or PAC.

 Candidates for Governor and Lieutenant Governor may accept up to $20,000 from a state political party committee, while candidates for Attorney General may accept up to $15,000 from a state political party committee.
-Other legislative and statewide candidates may accept up to $10,000 from a state political party committee.
+The Secretary of State and State Auditor are limited to accepting up to $10,000 and legislative candidates may accept up to $10,000 from a state political party committee.

 Candidates for Governor and Lieutenant Governor may contribute up to $10,000 to their own campaign.
 Candidates for Attorney General may contribute up to $7,500 to their campaign.
-Legislative candidates and candidates for other statewide offices may contribute up to $5,000 to their campaign.
+The Secretary of State and State Auditor may contribute up to $5,000 and legislative candidates may contribute up to $5,000 to their campaign.

 Candidates may not accept contributions from a super PAC, corporation, or union.